 About the program

-The OEC program is for underserved students, primarily from Los Angeles, with limited access to experiences in wild and inspiring landscapes.
-The OEC offers many first-time experiences for students: sleeping outside, cooking and eating meals together, discovering natural and human history of the Mono Basin, seeing stars in a dark night sky, playing in the snow, and making real-life connections without using smartphones.
-One hallmark of the OEC program is that we work hard to meet students where they are at.
-Environmental education can’t be done with a cookie cutter –messages and lessons need to reach students by resonating with the realities of their lives.
-Creating rapport, making time and space for diverse life experiences and realities is a critical part of the OEC program.
+The OEC program is for underserved students, primarily from Los Angeles, who have limited access to experiences in wild and inspiring landscapes.
+The OEC offers many first-time experiences for students: sleeping outside, cooking and eating meals together, discovering natural and human history of the Mono Basin, seeing stars in a dark night sky, playing in the snow, and making real-life connections.
+One hallmark of the OEC program is that we work hard to meet students where they are.
+Environmental education cannot be done with a cookie cutter—messages and lessons need to reach students by resonating with the realities of their lives.
+Creating a rapport and making time and space for diverse life experiences and realities is a critical part of the OEC program.

 OEC program mission